UniMath/agda-unimath/src/synthetic-homotopy-theory/coforks.lagda.md

   horizontal-map-span-cocone-cofork :
-    domain-double-arrow a + domain-double-arrow a → codomain-double-arrow a horizontal-map-span-cocone-cofork (inl x) = bottom-map-double-arrow a x horizontal-map-span-cocone-cofork (inr x) = top-map-double-arrow a x
+    domain-double-arrow a + domain-double-arrow a → codomain-double-arrow a horizontal-map-span-cocone-cofork (inl x) = left-map-double-arrow a x horizontal-map-span-cocone-cofork (inr x) = right-map-double-arrow a x

   span-diagram-cofork : span-diagram l1 l2 l1
   span-diagram-cofork =